Become a Healthcare Thought Leader With an Online Nursing Degree

 The Role of Online Nursing Degree Programs

 In order to become nurse leaders, registered nurses need the timely training and in-demand skills taught in graduate-level nursing degree programs like a Master of Science in Nursing (MSN) program.
 Some MSN programs offer a variety of specializations to help you align your interests with your career goals.
-Those specializations may include leadership and management, nursing education, nursing informatics, family nurse practitioner, adult-gerontology primary care nurse practitioner, and adult-gerontology acute care nurse practitioner, psychiatric and mental health nurse practitioner, and public health nursing.
+Those specializations may include leadership and management, nursing education, nursing informatics, family nurse practitioner, adult-gerontology primary care nurse practitioner, adult-gerontology acute care nurse practitioner, psychiatric and mental health nurse practitioner, pediatric nurse practitioner, and public health nursing.

 Doctoral Degrees for Nurse Leaders

-A DNP is a terminal degree in nursing practice designed to help prepare nurse leaders for top management positions such as director of nursing and chief nursing officer.† MSN-educated nurses who pursue a DNP learn executive-level skills for interacting successfully in interdisciplinary healthcare teams.
+A DNP is a terminal degree in nursing practice designed to help prepare nurse leaders for top management positions such as director of nursing and chief nursing office.2 MSN-educated nurses who pursue a DNP learn executive-level skills for interacting successfully in interdisciplinary healthcare teams.
 Graduates of DNP programs typically have the experience and knowledge necessary to implement research-based practices, improve healthcare systems, and measure patient outcomes of groups, populations, and communities.

 Whichever educational path you choose as a nurse leader, it’s an exciting time to be a positive change agent working at the leading edge of groundbreaking improvements in healthcare delivery in the U.S.

-†Career options may require additional experience, training, or other factors beyond the successful completion of a degree program.
+2Career options may require additional experience, training, or other factors beyond the successful completion of a degree program.